variyas31/YieldVision/README.md

 - 📦 Libraries specified in `requirements.txt`

 ## 📊 Dataset Details
-The dataset includes a variety of variables related to meteorological, soil, and crop factors.
-Below is an overview of these variables:
+The dataset contains various features that potentially impact crop yield, including weather conditions, soil properties, and agricultural practices.
+Key features include:
+- **soilCapacity**: Soil water holding capacity
+- **yield**: Crop yield
+- **EpSum, EpAfterFlowering, CGRAroundFlowering, EpSum_1**: Weather and growth-related metrics

-### APSIM Output Variables in a Nutshell
+### APSIM Output Variables
+APSIM’s text, space-separated output files can be flexibly configured.
+The time dimension is represented by rows, and the state dimension is represented by columns.
+Multiple independent output components can be configured in a simulation.

 #### Periodicity of Output:
-- **🕒 Rows (Temporal)**: Common periods include daily, weekly, harvest, and annual.
-Variables may need to be averaged or summed depending on the interval.
+- **🕒 Rows (Temporal)**: Common periods include daily, weekly, harvest, and annual (calendar).
+Each period is characterized by an event that marks its termination.
+Depending on this interval, variables may need to be averaged, summed, etc.
-- **📊 Columns**: APSIM's modules have variables that reflect their domain.
+- **📊 Columns**: APSIM’s modules have variables that can be reported.

 ### Table of Useful Variables:
 #### Meteorological 🌤️:
 - **🌧️ rain**: (mm/day)
 - **🌡️ maxt, mint**: (9 AM min, max temperatures)